nrwl/nx/docs/shared/recipes/nx-release/independent-releases.md

 ### Prompt for Multiple Version Bumps

 When configured for independent releases, Nx Release will prompt for a version bump for each project that is being released.
-This allows the version of each package to differ over time.
+This allows the version of each project to differ over time.

 ### Create a Git Tag for Each Project

 Since each project can have a different version, Nx Release will create a git tag for each project that is being released.
-By default, the tag for each package will follow the pattern `{projectName}@{version}`.
+By default, the tag for each project will follow the pattern `{projectName}@{version}`.
 For example, if the `pkg-1` project is being released with version `1.1.0`, its git tag will be `pkg-1@1.1.0`.

 This can still be changed with the `release.releaseTagPattern` property in `nx.json`, but be sure to include `{projectName}` in the pattern so that each generated tag is unique.